DesktopGooseUnofficial/statement/README.md

 - zb Fast Crasher Goose.bat
 - zc Custom Crasher.bat

-The creator also pretends like he made the Goose.
+The creator also pretends like he made the Goose and the mods.

 The batch files keep running the Goose until your PC crashes.